 What is an MCP Gateway and why is it essential for cybersecurity companies?

 An MCP Gateway sits between AI agents and the tools they access, providing authentication, monitoring, and governance controls.
-Without a gateway, MCP connections operate as black boxes—no audit trails, no access controls, no visibility into what agents access.
-For cybersecurity companies, this creates unacceptable risk exposure and makes compliance certification impossible.
+Without a gateway, MCP connections operate as black boxes: limited audit trails, limited access controls, and limited visibility into what agents access.
+For cybersecurity companies, this creates risk exposure and makes regulated security reviews harder.
 An LLM Proxy can further extend visibility by monitoring coding agent behavior.

 How do MCP Gateways help with compliance regulations like SOC 2 and GDPR?

 MCP Gateways provide audit trails and access controls that support compliance programs by improving traceability, least-privilege enforcement, and review readiness.
-Complete logs capture every tool call and data access for SOC 2 audits.
-Role-based permissions ensure minimum necessary access.
+Complete logs capture tool calls and data access for SOC 2 audits.
+Role-based permissions help enforce minimum necessary access.
 Exportable audit logs, role-based access control, and well-defined data handling processes support GDPR-aligned governance requirements.
-However, gateway features alone don't guarantee compliance—SOC 2 Type II–attested platforms have an independent auditor’s report over security controls.
+However, gateway features alone don't guarantee compliance.
+SOC 2 Type II audited platforms provide an independent auditor’s report over security controls.

 What is the difference between an MCP Gateway and an LLM Proxy in terms of security?